 Guru Rinpoche is one of Bhutan’s most important historical and religious figures who introduced Buddhism.
 He is considered the reincarnation of the Lord Buddha and is referred to as the Second Buddha.
-His statue appears in almost all Bhutanese temples and homes.
+The statue of Guru Rimpoche appears in altars of almost all Bhutanese temples and homes.

-Guru Rinpoche visited Bhutan three times and blessed several religious sites across the country in the 8th century.
+Guru Rimpoche visited Bhutan three times and blessed several religious sites across the country in the 8th century.
 Pilgrims from across the world visit these sites revered as sacred Neys.

 Early Life of Guru Rinpoche